The data structure in Bloomreach Engagement consists of 4 main elements - customers, events, catalogs, and vouchers.

 Events have attributes too that specify them further.
 For example, an event

-purchase would have attributes specifying the timestamp, the number of items bought, total price, etc. Event attributes allow you to calculate the majority of metrics and drill down deep into your data.
+purchase would have attributes specifying the timestamp, the number of items bought, the total price, etc. Event attributes allow you to calculate the majority of metrics and drill down deep into your data.
 Typical events tracked in Bloomreach Engagement are

 purchase_item and many more.
 The maximum number of event attributes is 255 per event.